Silvaner: Australia

 In the 1970s Brown Brothers experimented with "Syilvaner" in northeastern Victoria, but nothing seems to have come of it.

 Austria

-There are just 34 ha of Sylvaner in its land of origin, a victim of the trend in Austrian wine towards drier styles.
+There are just 34 ha of Sylvaner in its land of origin, due to the trend in Austrian wine towards drier styles.

 Croatia

 Sylvaner (silvanac zeleni in Croatian) is grown in Eastern Croatia, in the regions of Slavonija and Srijem, as well as in other regions.
 In recent years high-quality semi-dry Silvanac zeleni from Orahovica has become one of Croatia's more popular whites.

 France

 Sylvaner has a controversial place in Alsace wine.
 Since 2006, it may be used in Alsace Grand Cru, which was previously reserved for the four "noble grapes" Gewürztraminer, Muscat, Pinot gris and Riesling, but only in the Zotzenberg vineyard, which together with Altenberg de Bergheim and Kaefferkopf were allowed to produce mixed variety wines as Alsace Grand Cru.
 Zotzenberg Grand Cru wines may consist of Gewürztraminer, Pinot gris, Riesling and Sylvaner in any combination.
 It is therefore possible to produce a varietally pure "Sylvaner Grand Cru" from this vineyard, but it may not be labelled so, only "Zotzenberg".
 Even after this, Jean Trimbach's view was that "This Sylvaner grand cru is only possible in Zotzenberg, it is a recognition of the terroir, but we should stop there."
 As in Germany, Sylvaner has been falling in popularity since the 1970s, declining from 25% of Alsace vineyards to 10% in that time.